Deborah Keller-Rihn: Exhibitions as artist

 Keller-Rihn's "Symbolic Transformation" was the featured image in the article on the SAFOTO 2000 biennial held at several galleries.
 She was also featured in the FOTOSEPTIEMBRE 2000 exhibition "Composure" at Art Inc. In a discussion of "the strengths and flaws of high-tech inkjet (giclée) printing" at this exhibition, John DeFore concluded: "the most successful use of color here is in Deborah Keller-Rihn's prints, of black-and-white photos that have been hand-tinted, providing a definitive color reference for those producing the print."
 In 2003, she received a first place award at the Artists who Teach exhibition at the San Antonio Public Library.
 That year Keller-Rihn was also the lead artist in the 12th Annual Super Heroes in the Schools Art Exhibit at the Centro Cultural Aztlan, when she noted: "Super heroes traditionally... represent strength and courage, and... they're fighting for good."
 Keller-Rihn honored her late mother with images printed on votive candles before the Hindu goddess Tara at the Centro Cultural Aztlan in 2001.

 Keller-Rihn was featured in the More than Abstinence exhibition at the Joan Grona Gallery in 2004, where she displayed digital photo-poems.
 In 2005, she exhibited in Revelations in the Landscape: Hidden in Middens and La Fleur du Mal, at the University of Texas at San Antonio’s Downtown Gallery, which purchased most of her exhibited photographs.
 The same year, Keller-Rihn had a two-person show called Ground Luminosity at Stonemetal Press.
 She also had a one-person show called the 21 Aspects of Tara at the San Antonio International Airport, featuring painted photographs, curated by Diana Roberts.
 In 2006 she was featured in a group exhibition organized by Stonemetal Press at the Taller Rueca Grafico in Mazatlan, Mexico.
 She also had a two person show called The 21 Aspects of Tara & Images of Universal Love at Bihl Haus Arts in San Antonio, with Tibetan artist, Rabkar Wangchuk, which featured photographs on canvas.
 In 2010 she was in the Go-Go Girlz to Guerrilla Girls, Feminist Art Show at Northwest Vista College.
 In 2010 she had a one person photo exhibition called The Many Faces of India at the Health Science Center of San Antonio, Texas.
-In 2014 Keller-Rihn was featured in the The Exquisite Rainbow Corpse show, through The Gentileschi Aegis Gallery Association (GAGA).
+In 2014 Keller-Rihn was featured in The Exquisite Rainbow Corpse show, through The Gentileschi Aegis Gallery Association (GAGA).
 In 2011, she created a dozen illuminated, floating altars to commemorate deceased San Antonio artists for the annual Luminaria festival, taking what Deborah Martin calls "an opportunity to stretch beyond her usual work as a photographer and painter."
 As the artist noted, “It gives you a chance to do something a little experimental that you wouldn't ordinarily do,” she said.
 “It has to be more performance based.”
 She participated in the 2016 Artists Who Teach exhibition.
 In 2017, Keller-Rihn was featured in a faculty exhibition at Northwest Vista College, as well as in Las Mujeres de Aztlan y El Segundo de Febrero at the Centro Cultural Aztlan.